apocalyptech/animalwellsave/README.md

  - Added `--nuts` to set stolen-nut count
  - Added `--small-deposits-break` and `--small-deposits-respawn` to manage small stalactites/stalagmites/icicles.
+ - Added `--big-stalactites-state` to set all big stalactite states.
  - Report on status of Space / Bunny Island buttons and CE Temple chest, and alter those states when specifying our button and chest arguments.
  - Added in the chest holding the Golden Egg (at 12,19), which was otherwise